abusix/ahocorapy/README.md

 follow simple transitions and don't have to perform any additional suffix lookup.
 It also leads to a bigger memory footprint, because the number of transitions is higher, because they are all included explicitely and not implicitely hidden by suffix pointers.

+- We added a small tool that helps you visualize the resulting graph.
+This may help understanding the algorithm, if you'd like.
+See below.

 ### Performance

 I compared the two libraries mentioned above with ahocorapy.
 We used 50,000 keywords long list and an input text of ~34199k characters.